Secretary of State for Business, Innovation, Science and Trade: History

 Under Gordon Brown's premiership there were two re-namings of the role and three re-alignments of responsibility.
 In his first cabinet of 2007, he called the post Secretary of State for Business, Enterprise and Regulatory Reform.
 With this change, the Better Regulation Executive was added to the department but the Office of Science and Innovation was lost.
 In 2008, the title remained the same but responsibility for energy was lost.
 In 2009, the Department for Innovation, Universities and Skills was merged into the existing department and the post became Secretary of State for Business, Innovation and Skills.

 In July 2016, Prime Minister Theresa May decided to merge the Department for Energy and Climate Change into this department with the responsibilities for post-19 education and skills being returned to the Department for Education resulting in the position being renamed to Secretary of State for Business, Energy and Industrial Strategy.
 At the same time in July 2016, the post of President of the Board of Trade was transferred to the newly created post of Secretary of State for International Trade.

 The current role of Secretary of State for Business and Trade was established on 7 February 2023 after a cabinet reshuffle by Prime Minister Rishi Sunak saw the dissolution of the Department for Business, Energy and Industrial Strategy and its responsibilities transferred to three new departments: Department for Business and Trade, the Department for Science, Innovation and Technology, and the Department for Energy Security and Net Zero.
 The new Department for Business and Trade absorbed the business policy responsibilities of BEIS, and the functions of the former Department for International Trade.

+In May 2023 the position was incorporated as a corporation sole.

+In July 2026 the department was merged with the Department for Science, Innovation and Technology to become the Department for Business, Innovation, Science and Trade.